samsonjs/samhuri.net/public/about.md

 ## What I do

 I make iOS apps, and I make web apps from front to back mainly with Ruby and JavaScript.
-Sometimes I do some Android work.
+Sometimes I do some Android work and have a strong preference for Kotlin.
 I dabble with lots of other technologies for fun and profit and have been known to do some ops and devops.
-I've been using Linux for over 15 years, and have spent a bit of time with FreeBSD and OpenBSD along the way.
+I've been using Linux for over 20 years, and have spent a bit of time with FreeBSD and OpenBSD along the way.

 My public work includes [some open-source projects][proj], and there are even more on [GitHub][] but you'll have to wade through ones that I've forked from others.
 At some point or other I've written: [C][], [Objective-C][objc], [Swift][], [Java][], Python, [Ruby][], [bash and zsh][sh], [Haskell][], [Lisp][], Scheme, PHP, [Objective-J][objj], [Motorola 6800][m6800] assembly, and of course the language everyone loves to hate, the ever [maligned][pusher] [yet][repl-edit] [omnipresent][format] [JavaScript][strftime] ([which][nw] [I][kwikemon] [kind][deferred] [of][gitter] [like][batteries] [most][deferredviz] [of][elisp] [the][mojoext] [time][node]).